GamePlayer-8/awesome-stars/README.md

 - [netdata/netdata](https://github.com/netdata/netdata) - X-Ray Vision for your infrastructure!
 - [systemd/systemd](https://github.com/systemd/systemd) - The systemd System and Service Manager
 - [postgres/postgres](https://github.com/postgres/postgres) - Mirror of the official PostgreSQL GIT repository.
 Note that this is just a *mirror* - we don't work with pull requests on github.
 To contribute, please see https://wiki.postgresql.org/wiki/Submitting_
-- [redis/redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
-The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bi
+- [redis/redis](https://github.com/redis/redis) - For developers, who are building real-time data-driven applications, Redis is the preferred, fastest, and most feature-rich cache, data structure server, and document and vector query engine.
 - [lakinduakash/linux-wifi-hotspot](https://github.com/lakinduakash/linux-wifi-hotspot) - Feature-rich wifi hotspot creator for Linux which provides both GUI and command-line interface.
 It is also able to create a hotspot using the same wifi card which is connected to an AP already ( Simil
 - [fenugrec/freediag](https://github.com/fenugrec/freediag) - OBD2 scantool
 - [Genymobile/scrcpy](https://github.com/Genymobile/scrcpy) - Display and control your Android device